 Designed for Secondary School Students

-Fee: First visit is complimentary with an annual Soundbridge school membership ($75); subsequent visits are $2 per student (capped at $75).
+Fee: $2 per student; chaperones are free.
 The Seattle Symphony does not cover transportation costs.

 The Merriman Family Young Composers Workshop